maneprajakta/maneprajakta/README.md

-- 🔭 I’m currently working on will we sharing once done .
+- 🔭 I’m currently working on will be sharing once done .
-- 🌱 I’m currently learning OpenCv and Data Analysis concpets and implementations.
+- 🌱 I’m currently learning OpenCv and Deep Learning concpets and implementations.
 - 👯 I’m looking to collaborate on OpenCv projects .
 - 💬 Ask me about Learning path for Machine Learning and Data Analyst.
 - 📫 How to reach me: mail at prajakta916mane1@gmail.com